 In September 2019, OPDAT and CT launched the first Counter Transnational Terrorism Forum (CTTF) to increase focus, awareness and understanding about Iranian sponsored and directed terrorist activity.

 To address the time-sensitive issue of SDF detainees and returning FTFs, as well as to play a crucial role in the Department and the Administration’s efforts to combat terrorism and protect the safety of Americans, OPDAT seeks to establish a cadre of experienced federal prosecutors, investigators, and judges to mentor on returning FTF cases overseas.
 This project will facilitate the delivery of U.S. and international expertise and sharing of best practices to support counterterrorism efforts and capacity building on specific counterterrorism tools and techniques.
 This project will also foster ongoing relationships between DOJ and State/CT and the target states to ensure continued cooperation in the future.

-From February 22-24, 2022, OPDAT conducted a Department of State Counterterrorism Bureau funded workshop as the initial iteration of the pilot project focused on the use of battlefield evidence in Tunisian prosecutions and investigations, as well as an opportunity to encourage Tunisian participation at the OGP Platform.
+From February 22-24, 2022, OPDAT conducted a Department of State Counterterrorism Bureau funded workshop as the initial iteration of the pilot project focused on the use of battlefield evidence in Tunisian prosecutions and investigations.
+A follow-up workshop occurred in October 2022.

 Meanwhile, RLAs around the globe continue to assess returning foreign terrorist fighter (RFTF) concerns and equip our foreign partners with tools to effectively investigate and prosecute those associated cases.